ASSERT-KTH/sequencer/README.md

 # Defects4J experiment

 In `results/Defects4J_patches` you can find all patches that are found by SequencerR.
 Patches that are stored in `*_compiled` are patches that compiled.
 Patches that are stored in `*_passed` are patches that compiled and passed the test suite.
+Patches that are stored in `*_correct` are patches that compiled, passed the test suite and are equivalent to the human patch.

 To rerun our experiment of SequenceR over [Defects4J](https://github.com/rjust/defects4j).
 Run `src/Defects4J_Experiment/Defects4J_experiment.sh`, make sure you have `defects4j` installed.